mathisonian/benjamin/README.md

 var options = {
     interval: 15 * 60 // in seconds, defaults to 15 minutes
+                      // the interval option defines approximately
+                      // how often benjamin will poll strategies
+                      // for their suggested trades and then
+                      // subsequently execute the trades.
 };

 // BE CAREFUL THIS WILL MAKE TRADES